 8) Wiring Issues

-For instance, if another component in your power window system was repaired recently, the mechanic may have inadvertently damaged or cut one of the wires.
-In this case, take another trip back to the mechanic to have them fix it.
+For example, if power window components were recently repaired, a mechanic may have inadvertently damaged the wires.
+In that case, make another trip for the mechanic to fix it.

-You can also try opening up the door panel to follow the wires from the fuse box to the door switch itself.
-Sometimes you’ll see a wire that’s loose or corroded.
+You can also open the door panel and follow the wires from the fuse box to the switch, checking for loose or corroded wires.

 9) Damaged Door

 For the power window to function properly, the window track alignment must be correct.
 Damage to the door from a collision or a loose bolt can throw off the alignment, causing issues like the window getting stuck or the door failing to fully close.